Open-Source-Community/OSC19-Linux-Workshop-Sessions/Session#2Part1.md

 # The Shell
 ## What is the shell ?

-Remembering this diagram from last session, the shell is
+Remembering this diagram from last session, the shell is the first layer that a user can use to interact with the operating system.

 ![](https://github.com/Open-Source-Community/OSC19-Linux-Workshop-Sessions/blob/master/Artwork/Session%202/layers.jpg)

-the shell is the first layer that a user can use to interact with the operating system.

 It looks something like this: